 Leon Leach MBA, PhD and Tacey A. Rosolowski PhD

-In this segment Dr. Leach explains that he had to make some adjustments to work in an academic setting after years in the corporate world.
+In this chapter Dr. Leach explains that he had to make some adjustments to work in an academic setting after years in the corporate world.
 He faced challenges communicating difficult financial and accounting information to MD Anderson faculty and did presentations on “weathering the storm.”
 He talks about coming to respect the academic side of medicine and the need of faculty to understand the measures he was instituting.

 -